paobrien/Mechanisms-of-coral-settlement/README.md

 # Mechanisms-of-coral-settlement
-Analysis of metagenomic data linked to coral larval settlement
+This repository contains all the scripts used to analyse metagenomic data from biofilms linked to coral larval settlement.
+Manuscript is currently under review in Microbiome: O'Brien et al. 2025, "Metagenomic insights into mechanisms of coral larval settlement induction and inhibition by marine biofilms"